 To Do List When You’re 14 Weeks Pregnant

-- Planning the nursery (or your bedroom if you’ll be co-sleeping)
+- Plan the nursery, or your bedroom if you’ll be co-sleeping

 - Begin pregnancy yoga classes

 - Research local independent birth classes.
-You may want to sign up for those now, as many popular ones can book out quickly.
+You might want to sign up for those now, as many popular ones can book out quickly.

-- Start looking into your birth support (you may want to hire a doula)
+- Start to plan your birth support; you might want to hire a doula

 - Take a babymoon holiday